nasa/cFE/docs/cFE Application Developers Guide.md

 and all messages and data files are desired to use those formats, as opposed to the normal/default CFE encapsulation formats.
 In this case, it is important _not_ to change the payload formats, as this will make it more difficult to take a new application update in the future.

-**IMPORANT**: All the header files above with "INTERFACE" scope control the table/message interface of the component.
+**IMPORTANT**: All the header files above with "INTERFACE" scope control the table/message interface of the component.
 Changing any of the values or definitions in these files will affect the inter-processor communication - either table files, exported data products, commands, or telemetry messages.
 Caution should be exercised when customizing any of these files, as any changes will need to be propagated to all other CFE instances, ground systems, test software or scripts, or any other tools that interact with the flight software.